kartik-karemani/iOSLearning/SwiftLearning.md

 Ternary Operator : Here an expression is checked.
 Then value is set based on that.
 **let betterStudent = studentPassed ?
 "YES":"NO"**

+Optionals: Marking a type as options represents that it can have value or cannot have a value.
+**let betterStudent = studentPassed ?
+"YES":"NO"
+var petName:String?
+petName = "Mango"
+print(petName)**

+Forced unwrapping optional:
+**print(petName!)** - This is not a recomended way to unwrap the optionals as it may lead to crash the app in case the petName is nil.
+Use forced unwrapping only if you know the option is having a value.

+Optional Binding: - Way to safely unwrap the optional.
+**if let petName = petName {
+    print("Name of the pet is \(petName)")
+}**

+Nil Coalescing Operator:
+It is used to unwrap the optional.
+In case the value of optional returns nil then it will return a default value.
+For ex :
+**let optionalInt : Int? = nil
+let requiredInt = optionalInt ??
+0**